-- EKF.
-The Extended Kalman Filter estimates the poses of the vehicle and objects in the world.
-We implemented the EKF predictor both as a CPU and a GPU version.
-The data produced is sent to the Path Planner. - Detection (GPU).
-This task is in charge of detecting and classifying the objects in the road.
-It uses a machine learning approach, with an optimized version of YOLOV2 for the TX2 platform that exploits CUDNN and TENSORRT.
+- Lane detection (CPU/GPU).
+This task identifies the lane boundaries of the road, by doing so it is possible to provide an accurate location of the road boundaries and the shape of each lane.
+The output of this task is a matrix of points that represent the lane boundaries within the road. - Detection (GPU).
+This task is responsible of detecting and classifying the objects in the road.
+It uses a machine learning approach, with an optimized version of YOLOV2^{7,8} for the TX2 platform that exploits CUDNN and TENSORRT.
 In this context, we re-trained the neural network in order to extend the classification classes of the baseline neural network, in this way, we support the following categories: Pedestrians, Cars, Trucks, Bus, Motorbikes, Bicycles, Riders, Traffic lights, Traffic signs.
-All the objects detected are visualized and the information produced is sent to the Fusion task. - Lane detection (GPU).
-This task identifies the lane boundaries of the road, allowing us to provide an accurate location of the road boundaries and the shape of each lane.
+All the objects detected are visualized and the information produced is sent to the Planner task. - Structure-From-Motion (SFM) (CPU/GPU).
+Structure-From-Motion is a method for estimating 3-D structures (depth) from vehicle motion and sequences of 2-D images.
+This task returns a matrix of points representing the distance with respect the objects of the image.